ikorb/tapecart/README.md

 # Tapecart SD #

 This is a fork of tapecart that adds SD card support using the Tapuino hardware.
-TCRT and PRG files can be loaded using the Tapecart SD Browser (browser.prg) which should be placed in the root directory of the SD card.
+TCRT, PRG, and P00 files can be loaded using the Tapecart SD Browser (browser.prg) which should be placed in the root directory of the SD card.

 ![alt text](tapecart_sd_browser.png "Tapecart SD Browser")

 Tapecart SD is not intended as a replacement for the Tapuino firmware, as there are no support for buttons and display or using TAP files.
-Ideally, I would have preferred to use the original hardware and just replaced the SPI flash with a SD card reader.
+Ideally, I would have preferred to use the original tapecart hardware and just replaced the SPI flash with a SD card reader.
 However, the program flash in the microcontroller is too small for the FatFs library.

 Flash and loader write commands are not supported.